OAuth 2.0 / OpenID Connect — a from-scratch primer

 A JWT (JSON Web Token, RFC 7519) is a string of three base64url chunks joined by dots: header.payload.signature.
 The header and payload are JSON; the signature is what lets a receiver verify the issuer cryptographically using a public key.

-In OIDC, ID Tokens are always JWTs, and access tokens issued by go-oidc-provider are JWTs too.
-If you can read JSON and check a signature, you can read a JWT — no proprietary binary format involved.
+In OIDC, ID Tokens are always JWTs.
+Access tokens issued by go-oidc-provider are JWTs by default and can be switched to opaque tokens when you opt in.
+If you can read JSON and check a signature, you can read the default JWT shape — no proprietary binary format involved.

 Opaque vs JWT — quick refresher